CrossR/rLog/README.md

  - [X] Make a release, so I have a binary.
  - [X] Return the ran commands status code.
  - [X] Implement the project specific config.
- - [ ] Add a search command (to dump out all commands, for use with FZF etc).
  - [X] Add command to get a link to the most recent config (so then I can do `do_simulation.sh` and then `rLog link` and have a link to the log file in the data location too).